Use the Site Manager to organize the pages and folders in your website project.

 Tip: Make sure all pages of a website are part of the same project, this way Web Builder will 'know' that the pages belong together and generate optimal HTML for your website.

-The information in the Site Manager does not represent a folder on your harddisk but the structure of the published web site!
+Important note: The Site Manager does not show the folder structure on your hard drive.
+Instead, it shows the structure that will be created when you publish your website.
 The pages and folders in the Site Manager will be generated when you publish the website.
 The pages and site structure information will be stored inside the wbs project file.

 The Site Manager toolbar has the following commands (from left to right):